hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 | `base`               | string  | **Optional** allows each URI string value to be relative to a base URI |

-The media type indicates what type of data each URI points to.
-HAPI places no constraints on the values for `mediaType`, but servers should only use standard values for these, such as `image/fits` or `image/png` or `application/x-cdf`.
-There are standard lists of media types available and we do not repeat them in the HAPI specification.
+The media type indicates the type of data each URI points to.
+HAPI places no constraints on the values for `mediaType`, but servers should only use standard values, such as `image/fits`, ' image/png` or `application/x-cdf`.
+There are standard lists of media types available, and we do not repeat them in the HAPI specification.

 The `scheme` describes the access protocol.
-Again there are no restrictions, but there is an expectation that it should be a well known protocol, such as `http` or `https` or `ftp` or `doi` or `s3` (used for Amazon object stores).
+Again, there are no restrictions, but there is an expectation that it should be a well-known protocol, such as `http` or `https` or `ftp` or `doi` or `s3` (used for Amazon object stores).

 The `base` allows the individual string values for the parameter to be relative to a base URI, typically a web-accessible location ending in a slash.